ClareMSYanGit/Office-Inspectors-for-Fiddler/README.md

 # MAPI and FSSHTTPWOPI Inspectors for Fiddler
-This tutorial shows you how to install MAPI and FSSHTTPandWOPI Inspectors plug-ins for Fiddler.
+This tutorial shows you how to install MAPI and FSSHTTPandWOPI Inspectors for Fiddler.

 The Messaging Application Programming Interface (MAPI) Inspector for [Fiddler](http://www.telerik.com/fiddler) decodes the MAPI message payload of an HTTP POST request and response according to [MS-OXCMAPIHTTP](https://msdn.microsoft.com/en-us/library/Dn530952(v=EXCHG.80).aspx).
 The MAPI Inspector is displayed under the *Inspectors* tab in Fiddler.